 1. More Vocal Than Normal

 Yelping and whining are more obvious signs that your dog is in pain.
+Discomfort is also one of the reasons why dogs sigh.
 If your dog is more vocal than normal, like growling or howling excessively, it can also be a sign that your dog is experiencing pain or discomfort.

 2. Avoiding Contact or Acting Aggressively